On a mission to positively impact the lives of 1 billion youth

 – 17 October 2018, Astana, Kazakhstan

-“Model SCO” was supported by the Council of Heads of Government (Prime Ministers) of the SCO Member States in 2018 in Dushanbe, Tajikistan, and 2019 in Tashkent, Uzbekistan.
+“Model SCO” was supported by the Council of Heads of Governments (Prime Ministers) of the SCO Member States in 2018 in Dushanbe, Tajikistan, and 2019 in Tashkent, Uzbekistan.

 Meet our team